 - Section 809, which prohibits payment to political appointees who are filling positions for which they have been nominated, but not confirmed.
-Included as Section 709 of the bill as passed by the House and reported in the Senate, and made permanent. - Section 819, which prohibits the obligation or expenditure of appropriated funds for employee training that (1) does not meet identified needs for knowledge, skills, and abilities bearing directly upon the performance of official duties; (2) contains elements likely to induce high levels of emotional response or psychological stress in some participants; (3) does not require prior employee notification of the content and methods to be used in the training and written end of course evaluation; (4) contains any methods or content associated with religious or quasi-religious belief systems or "new age" belief systems; or (5) is offensive to, or designed to change, participants' personal values or lifestyle outside the workplace.
-Included as Section 718 of the bill as passed by the House and reported in the Senate. - Section 820, which prohibits the use of appropriated funds to implement or enforce employee non-disclosure agreements if they do not contain whistleblower protection clauses.
-Included as Section 719 of the bill as passed by the House and reported in the Senate. - Section 823, which requires that the Committees on Appropriations approve the release of any "non-public" information, such as mailing or telephone lists, to any person or any organization outside the federal government.
-Included as Section 722 of the bill as passed by the House and reported in the Senate. - Section 834, which states that Congress recognizes the United States Anti-Doping Agency as the official anti-doping agency for Olympic, Pan American, and Paralympic sports in the United States.
-Included as Section 733 of the bill as passed by the House and reported in the Senate. - Section 836, which prohibits the use of appropriated funds to implement or enforce restrictions or limitations on the Coast Guard Congressional Fellowship Program or to implement OPM's proposed regulations limiting the detail of executive branch employees to the legislative branch.
-Included as Section 735 of the bill as passed by the House and reported in the Senate.
+Included as Section 709 of the bill as passed by the House and reported in the Senate, and of P.L.
+110-161. - Section 819, which prohibits the obligation or expenditure of appropriated funds for employee training that (1) does not meet identified needs for knowledge, skills, and abilities bearing directly upon the performance of official duties; (2) contains elements likely to induce high levels of emotional response or psychological stress in some participants; (3) does not require prior employee notification of the content and methods to be used in the training and written end of course evaluation; (4) contains any methods or content associated with religious or quasi-religious belief systems or "new age" belief systems; or (5) is offensive to, or designed to change, participants' personal values or lifestyle outside the workplace.
+Included as Section 718 of the bill as passed by the House and reported in the Senate, and of P.L.
+110-161. - Section 820, which prohibits the use of appropriated funds to implement or enforce employee non-disclosure agreements if they do not contain whistleblower protection clauses.
+Included as Section 719 of the bill as passed by the House and reported in the Senate, and of P.L.
+110-161. - Section 823, which requires that the Committees on Appropriations approve the release of any "non-public" information, such as mailing or telephone lists, to any person or any organization outside the federal government.
+Included as Section 722 of the bill as passed by the House and reported in the Senate, and of P.L.
+110-161. - Section 834, which states that Congress recognizes the United States Anti-Doping Agency as the official anti-doping agency for Olympic, Pan American, and Paralympic sports in the United States.
+Included as Section 733 of the bill as passed by the House and reported in the Senate, and of P.L.
+110-161. - Section 836, which prohibits the use of appropriated funds to implement or enforce restrictions or limitations on the Coast Guard Congressional Fellowship Program or to implement OPM's proposed regulations limiting the detail of executive branch employees to the legislative branch.
+Included as Section 735 of the bill as passed by the House and reported in the Senate, and of P.L.
+110-161. - Section 837, which would have required agencies to report to Congress on the amount of the acquisitions made from entities that manufacture the articles, materials, or supplies outside the United States.
+This provision is not included in the bill as passed by the House or reported in the Senate, or as enacted in P.L.
+110-161.

-&lt;sup>158 P.L.
+166 P.L.
 109-115, November 30, 2005, 119 Stat.
 2495-2507.